Zasilkovna/WooCommerce/README.md

 ##### Customization

-By default, the cache directory is located in the `wp-content/packeta/temp` directory.
-You can change the path to the cache directory by setting `PACKETERY_CACHE_BASE_PATH` constant in `wp-config.php`.

-###### Custom Cache Directory Configuration
+###### Custom configuration for cache and log directories

-By default, the Packeta plugin stores its cache and log files in the `wp-content/packeta/temp` directory.
+By default, the Packeta plugin stores its cache and log files in the `wp-content/plugins/packeta/temp` directory.
 If you need to store these files in a different location, you can configure a custom cache directory.

 **How to configure a custom cache directory:**